SimonMaracine/WhatsApp-chat-reader/README.md

 ### Other

 The project was made with and was tested on Python 3.9.
+It works on Linux and Windows.